ballerina-attic/resiliency-circuit-breaker/README.md

 ```json
 {"Status":"Order Available in Inventory",   "items":"requested items list"}
 ```
-Please find the implementation of the inventory management service in `ballerina-guides/resiliency-circuit-breaker/inventoryServices/inventory_service.bal`
+Please find the implementation of the inventory management service in `resiliency-circuit-breaker/inventoryServices/inventory_service.bal`

 ## <a name="testing"></a> Testing

 ### Try it out

-1. Run both the orderService and inventoryService by entering the following commands in sperate terminals
+1. Run both the orderService and inventoryService by entering the following commands in sperate terminals from sample root directory
     ```bash
-    <SAMPLE_ROOT_DIRECTORY>$ ballerina run inventoryServices/
+    $ ballerina run inventoryServices/
    ```

    ```bash
-   <SAMPLE_ROOT_DIRECTORY>$ ballerina run orderServices/
+   $ ballerina run orderServices/
    ```

 2. Then invoke the orderService by sending an order via HTTP POST method.